Australia Deputy PM Barnaby Joyce loses seat over citizenship

 Depp and his then-girlfriend Amber Heard made a famously awkward apology video at the request of the Australian government, in which they said "protecting Australia is important."

-Joyce told parliament in August he had discovered he was a New Zealand citizen, potentially throwing his position in parliament into jeopardy.
+Joyce told lawmakers in August he had discovered he was a New Zealand citizen, throwing his position in parliament into jeopardy.